Clicky

 Why should anyone pursue an online Bachelor’s in Corrections?

-Closely related to a Criminal Justice degree, a Corrections major is for online students who find it interesting to explore contemporary correctional systems, criminal punishment, inmate rights, and law enforcement, and criminal law in general.
+Closely related to a Criminal Justice degree, a Corrections major is for online students who find it interesting to explore contemporary correctional systems, criminal punishment, inmate rights, law enforcement, and criminal law in general.

 Online Corrections degrees also cover assessment and diagnostic techniques for working with adult and juvenile offenders, gaining the ability to apply them, and developing your own diagnostic strategies.